coaelecsoft/my-react-portfolio/README.md

 Type cd my-react-portfolio and press enter to position to the root of project.

+After every change I can change on github.

+I am not working in team but this is usefull if I accedently delete file, files or complate project.

 ## 2. Create React app

 I also use GitBash for creating my react app.
 After position to root create react app with next command.